sgafurov/cisc-3140-course/lab4/README.md

 # Access the server to make requests
 Visit http://localhost:3000 to access the backend.

+# Use the React app
+First, cd into lab4/backend and execute 'npm run devStart' to make connection to the database.
+Then, cd into lab4-app and execute 'npm run start' to start the react app.
+Now that both the frontend and backend are running, you can use the app.

 # API Endpoints
 These methods are performed in server.js.
 ## GET: